NWoolridge/NeuronBuild/README.md

 ##NeuronBuild  C4D
 https://github.com/NWoolridge/NeuronBuild

+Watch a video on using this script: https://vimeo.com/207323665

 The current working version is 1.5.
 Version 1.6 is experimental, and not yet fully functional.

 NeuronBuild C4D | Nick Woolridge | 2013 | n.woolridge@utoronto.ca